 Increasing UX maturity by building a user-centered design team

-• These attributes deemed the team’s UX maturity as Stage 2: Limited.
+• These attributes deemed the team’s UX maturity as Limited.

 nngroup’s stages of UX maturity